NashiaHolloway/cachemap/README.md

 3. Are the "tiles" oriented the right way?

 ## Niche Breakdown
 There are RDP bitmap cache parsers out in the world, so we don't need to repeat that work.
 What I'm interested in is creating a way to "solve the puzzle" of bitmap caches.
 This idea sparked after hearing about an IR where an analyst had to manually cut up the parsed bitmap cache and organize the "tiles" to create a picture of what the adversary was doing on the host.
 When it comes to IRs, the faster you are able to find answers, the better.
-By implementing a genetic algorithm, I hope to automate a solution to the puzzle.
+By implementing a genetic algorithm, I hope to automate a solution to this puzzle.

 ## What is RDP Bitmap Cache?
 // fill in